flokapi/leetcode-explanations/binary_search/README.md

 ### Approach 2: Exclude segments until the pointers cross

-This approach is a bit shorter than the previous one, but less intuitive.
+This approach is more concise than the previous one, but less intuitive.

 If the middle value is greater or equal than the target, instead of doing `R = M`,  we decide to do `R = M - 1`, which means that the result will be within `[L, R+1]`.